orcfax/docs/docs/orcfax-solution/roadmap.md

 #### Catalyst research

-Initial R&D completed by Orcfax was made possible through Cardano’s Catalyst program.
+Initial R&D completed by Orcfax was made possible through Cardano's Catalyst program.
 We designed a Cardano-based oracle solution which took advantage of the CIP-31 enhancements introduced in the Vasil hard fork.
 Our research focused on financial sustainability for stakeholders, data accessibility for downstream